 Appearance: Thai strains don’t look like your typical cannabis plants; they have a lot longer, wispy sort of leaves and they don’t really form buds or nugs on their branches as well.
 They are often light green in color with streaks of brown popping up in between the leaves.

 Growing your own Thai strains requires a little more expertise than most strains in order for a successful harvest.
 Being that they are from Thailand, they need a really hot and tropical sort of environment in order to prosper well.
 They typically thrive in very humid and moist environments, and luckily they are resistant to most molds and mildews.

 If you would like to grow your own Thai, you should probably do so indoors if you do not live in a very hot and moist environment that resembles that of Thailand.
-With the indoor growing method, they can take up to about 11 weeks to start seeing buds, but they yield about an average of 13 oz per square meter, so it’s pretty well worth it.
+With the indoor growing method, they can take up to about 11 weeks to start seeing buds, but they yield about an average of 370 grams per square meter, so it’s worthwhile.
 If you do live in an area or region of the world where it is hot and humid and very Thai-like in nature, you can grow these strains outside without a problem.

-They will usually be ready for harvest around late October-early November and can yield about an average of 11 oz of bud per plant.
+They will usually be ready for harvest around late October-early November and can yield about an average of 320 grams of bud per plant.
 Depending on your environment, growing time may be a little easier or a little more difficult for you than for others.

 You can buy Thai strain seeds from very niche growers and breeders, but generally, they are not available online since they are more of a landrace, found growing in the jungles of Thailand rather than on the commercial market.
 But, there are many hybrids which do come from a Thai parent, such as ‘Haze.’
 You can also get clippings if you find a good Thai strain plant and grow your own.